fixtheatm/Pi_code/docs/protoboard.md

 * green wire (SCL) from a4 to a13
   * This can use a5 instead of a4 (cleaner some ways), but the spacing is very tight with JP3 (the 5 pin header).
 Want to make sure that the header can be inserted all of the way, sitting flat against the protoboard.
 * white wire (GPIO4) from f6 to c14
   * leave slack to bend it to avoid the cobbler pins and JP3.
 I also bent it around the ground wire at f7 to e7.
-I like the wire to lay flat on the protoboard where possible, instead of crossing over each other.
+I like the wires to lay flat on the protoboard where possible, instead of crossing over each other.
 * green wire (GPIO23) from h3 to i18
 * yellow wire (GPIO24) from h1 to i19
 * 4.7K resistor from a14 to power bus (+)